 In the world of tech, system administrators and developers often manage multiple servers, each with specific roles and configurations.
 As a tech enthusiast, I believe customizing the login message on your Linux server is one of the most effective ways to ensure quick orientation.
 It also adds a personalized touch when logging in via SSH.
 This message, often referred to as the “Message of the Day” (MOTD), can provide useful information, reminders, or simply a warm welcome every time you access the system.

-In this tech blog post, we will explore the purpose of having a custom login message, how to set it up on Linux server, and some advanced options to tailor the message to your specific needs.
+In this tech concept, we will explore the purpose of having a custom login message, how to set it up on Linux server, and some advanced options to tailor the message to your specific needs.

 Why Customize Your SSH Login Message?